koenighotze/koenighotze.github.io/_posts/2017-11-14-devoxx-recap.markdown

 permalink: /devoxx/2018_be_recap.html
 ---

 [Devoxx](https://devoxx.com/) is one of the largest developer conferences in Europe.
-It basically follows a franchise mode, with editions in UK, US, France and others.
+It follows a franchise model, with editions in UK, US, France, and others.
 Devoxx is one of my favorite developer conferences.
-Back in the day you had to order DVD with the talks, you might have missed - the conference was known as "Javapolis" then.
-Today they stream the talks in real time and release everything on Youtube for easy consumption, just check their [channel](https://www.youtube.com/channel/UCCBVCTuk6uJrN3iFV_3vurg).
+Back in the day, you had to order DVD with the talks, you might have missed - the conference was known as "Javapolis" then.
+Today they stream the talks in real-time and release everything on Youtube for easy consumption, just check their [channel](https://www.youtube.com/channel/UCCBVCTuk6uJrN3iFV_3vurg).

 ![Devoxx Belgium 2017](https://thepracticaldev.s3.amazonaws.com/i/nuu4tc5jjoucaj22himb.JPG)

 # The venue

 Devoxx takes place at the Kinopolis in Antwerp, Belgium.
-The talks are held in the cinemas, guaranteeing top seats, top audio and top visual quality.
+The talks are held in the cinemas, guaranteeing top seats, top audio, and top visual quality.
-As the conference is always sold out, both rooms and venue are packed to the rim with people.
+As the conference is always sold out, both rooms and venues are packed to the brim with people.
 Really popular talks are sometimes overfilled, meaning, that sometimes interested watchers must stick to a recording.

 The atmosphere is always infectious.
 A place by and for hackers, nerds and developers.